What is a Bogey in Golf?

 To give yourself the best chance at avoiding a bogey, here are some common tips:

-• Hire a professional golf teacher to smooth out your swing and remove any bad habits you’ve built up over the years.
+• Hire an instructor: A professional golf teacher can help smooth out your swing and remove any bad habits you’ve built up over the years.
 A good instructor will explains the whys and why-nots so you have a better understanding of your own swing.

 FAQ